rerejabal/auto-email-sender/README.md

 Dear Sir/Madam,

-My name is Salma Nurhulaida, and I would like to apply for a position at PT.
+My name is Thomas Alpha Edisound, and I would like to apply for a position at PT.
 Chang Shin Reksa Jaya.
 I am confident that I can contribute to supporting the company’s vision and mission.
 Enclosed are my application documents for your consideration.

 I sincerely hope for the opportunity to further discuss my qualifications and to contribute to your esteemed company.